ddovod/libkvs/README.md

 This mechanism allows to minimise stagnation time of the waiting threads, so eventually everybody will be allowed to try to proceed.

 ## TODO
+- Optimise `getKeysRange` implementation
-- Better locking granularity on the hash table level
+- Finer grain locking granularity on the hash table level
 - Finer grain locking granularity for mount/unmount operations
 - More optimal file structure for the hash table
 - Logs